vanshSha/Spring-AI-Integration/README.md

     12 - mcp-client : This module demonstrates how a client application can connect to and interact with any MCP server using the MCP protocol.

+    13 - prometheus-mcp-server :  This module implements a prometheus-mcp-server